jasonparkersd-dot/WolfPresence/README.md

 ## 🌟 Main Features

-- 🎮 **Global Catalog of 24,000+ Games:** Real-time synchronization with Discord's official game detection database (Fortnite, Valorant, Genshin Impact, LoL, GTA V, and thousands more).
+- 🎮 **Global Catalog of 24,000+ Games:** Browse a large catalog of supported game process names for testing and activity simulation.
-- ⚡ **Automated Quest Queue (15 Minutes):** Add games to the queue with a simple **right-click**.
-Each quest will run for exactly 15 minutes before automatically moving on to the next one sequentially.
+- ⚡ **Automated Session Queue:** Add games to a queue with a simple **right-click** and configure timed sessions for each entry.
-- ⏱️ **Live Floating HUD:** Digital countdown timer (`15:00` → `00:00`) with an animated progress bar featuring a tricolor gradient.
+- ⏱️ **Live Floating HUD:** Digital countdown timer (`15:00` → `00:00`) with an animated progress bar.
-- 🐺 **SteamWolf Gaming Aesthetic:** Dark cosmic velvet design (`#0f0a1a`), glassmorphism blur effects, rounded corners, and smooth micro-animations.
+- 🐺 **SteamWolf Gaming Aesthetic:** Dark cosmic velvet design (`#0f0a1a`), glassmorphism effects, rounded corners, and smooth micro-animations.
-- 🖼️ **Simulated Process with Logo & Timer:** Lightweight C# WinForms window featuring the WolfSquad emblem and a live elapsed-time counter.
+- 🖼️ **Simulated Process Window:** Lightweight C# WinForms interface displaying the selected game, WolfSquad branding, and live session time.
-- 🛡️ **Zero Ban Risk:** Does not inject DLLs, modify memory, or interact with Discord's files.
-It simply launches a lightweight Windows process using the exact executable name that Discord natively detects.
+- 🔗 **One-Click Shortcuts:** Create desktop shortcuts for launching configured process simulations.
-- 🔗 **One-Click Shortcuts:** Create desktop shortcuts to instantly launch the simulation of any game.
+- 📦 **Setup & Portable Versions:** Available as both a Windows installer and a standalone portable executable.
-- 📦 **Setup & Portable Versions:** Available as an installer with the official `.ico` and as a standalone `.exe` portable version requiring no installation.
+- 💻 **Low Resource Usage:** Designed to keep CPU and memory usage low during normal operation.

 ---